 Local IP address

 Your local IP address identifies your computer or device on your local network.
-Your local IP address may be used by locally installed CCDC software on your computer, such as the CSD System.
+Your local IP address may be used by locally installed CCDC software on your computer, such as the CSD Portfolio.
 In this case the software needs to know about its local environment and may not require any further internet access at all.

 Your local IP address can be different to your external IP address (as detailed above), or if you have a direct connection to the internet it could be the same.
 Determining your local IP address is a little trickier than for your external IP address and the method varies between operating systems: